nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :information_source: **Note:**
 Name/Description is alphanumeric only.
-Start time should come before end time.
+:warning: Start time should come before end time.
 Adding of events that overlaps in time is not allowed.
 </div>